 1. Preserve cultural, historic, and archaeological sites.

 3.3.3 OBJECTIVES AND POLICY AND PROGRAM RECOMMENDATIONS

-The following cultural resources objectives and policy recommendations will support the above goal and will guide cultural resource decisions in the Town of Elk Grove over the next 20 years.
+The following cultural resources objective and policy recommendation will support the above goal and will guide cultural resource decisions in the Town of Monticello over the next 20 years.